-In today’s rapidly evolving supply chain landscape, businesses are constantly seeking ways to optimize their operations and improve efficiency.
+As supply chains continue to evolve at a rapid pace, businesses are constantly seeking ways to optimize their operations and improve efficiency.

 Two key technologies that play a critical role in this process are Electronic Data Interchange (EDI) and Application Programming Interfaces (APIs).

-Understanding the differences between these two solutions, as well as their respective strengths and weaknesses, is essential for any business looking to enhance its supply chain operations.
+Understanding the differences between these two solutions, as well as their respective strengths and weaknesses, is essential for any business looking to streamline its supply chain operations.

 What is EDI?